 To check for viruses or malware on your mobile device or computer, always ensure that you have antivirus software installed.
 If you do not have antivirus software on your Android device, you can install a free or commercial one from the Google Play store.
 Click here to view a list of antivirus software in the Google Play store.

 Android users whose mobile devices are constantly getting pop-ups, can do the following to fix the problem:

 Open your web browser on your Android phone and let the page load,

 Click "Clear your Private Data" or "Clear browsing data,"

 change your "Homepage" to something else, if "www.hetria.xyz" is set as your default Homepage.

 Go to "Application Manager"

-Remove all unknown apps, or apps you think maybe causing the popups.
+Remove all unknown apps, or apps you think maybe causing the popups under the "Downloaded" section.

 The fake and spam advertisement is similar to the following:

 Please share with us what you know or ask a question about this article, by leaving a comment below.
 And, forward malicious email messages to us using the following email address: firstname.lastname@example.org .